StaticShock93/CSS-Is-The-Best/README.md

 # #CSS-Is-The-Best !important
-A CSS journal of various designs, animations, CSS battles/challenges, and more!
+A CSS journal of various designs, animations, games, challenges, and more!